How Do Millennials Think About Marriage?

 A “Capstone” attitude is now taking hold, particularly for the age 18 – 33 demographic, also known as “Millennials.”
 This is about delaying marriage until major personal goals are achieved.

 The Capstone approach may, ironically, lead to worse preparation for marriage, resulting in less marital satisfaction.
 Delaying marriage makes it even more difficult to transition from an “I” focus to a “we” focus.

-Being single for a very long time entrenches people in their habits that make change and compromise more difficult.
+Being single for a very long time entrenches people in their habits that make changing and compromising more difficult.
 Marriage may even be regarded as a “loss” of freedom or independence, casting a negative light on the idea.

 A long life phase of being single creates more complicated romantic histories that may teach inappropriate lessons or incite bitterness and skepticism about marital happiness.